insqu/sc/UPDATE-unfinished.md

 (await ethers.provider.getBalance(accounts[0])).toString()
 ```

-One final thing before we can deploy our contract: we need some ether in our Goerli test network
+One final thing before we can deploy our contract: we need some ether in our Goerli test network.

 ## Getting some Goerli eth
 The best way to do this is to simply search for a _goerli faucet_ using a web browser, and provide the faucet with one of the account numbers in the list you returned when you ran `accounts = await ethers.provider.listAccounts()`\